List of university a cappella groups in the United Kingdom: Fitz Barbershop

-Fitz Barbershop is an all-male A cappella group that used to accept only members from Fitzwilliam College but now is open to members of all colleges.
-Having been founded in 1994 by Alex Tester, the then Organ Scholar for Fitzwilliam Chapel Choir, it is the oldest currently-running A cappella group in Cambridge.
+Fitz Barbershop is an all-male a cappella group founded in 1994 at Fitzwilliam College but taking members of all colleges.

-At Christmas 2009, they went to Berlin to busk at the Christmas markets, and were featured on the German 24-hour news channel.

 In 2009, the group entered the inaugural Voice Festival UK competition in the Cambridge semifinal.
 They won the award for 'Outstanding Musicality' for Wonderful Tonight.
-In 2010 they entered again, winning the award for 'Outstanding Performance' and the 'Ward Swingle Award for Originality', gifting them a wild card into the London final.
+In 2010 they entered again, winning the award for 'Outstanding Performance' and the 'Ward Swingle Award for Originality'.
 They went on to claim the 'Outstanding Performance' award again in the final.

-They frequently perform at Cambridge May Balls, and have on occasion hosted one night events at the ADC Theatre.
 In March 2014 the group put on a 20th anniversary concert alongside the Fitz Sirens at Fitzwilliam College.

 The Fitz Sirens

-The Fitz Sirens is an all-female A cappella group affiliated to Fitzwilliam College.
-It has performed at many prestigious venues, including 10 Downing Street and The House of Lords.

-In 2010, the group reached the final of the Voice Festival UK, where they won the award for 'Outstanding Musicality'.
+The Fitz Sirens is an all-female a cappella group affiliated to Fitzwilliam College, established in 1994.
+In 2010, performing as The Sirens, they reached the final of the Voice Festival UK, where they won the award for 'Outstanding Musicality'.

-Blue Shakti

-Blue Shakti is a mixed voice Hindi/English fusion A cappella group.
-It was formed in 2010 and has performed at various events in and around Cambridge, including society balls and Mastana, an annual cultural show organised by students.

 The King's Men

-Formerly known as "Collegium Regale", The King’s Men is the close harmony group formed from the Choral Scholars of the Choir of King’s College, Cambridge.
-The group has been running for more than 80 years.
+The King's Men is the close harmony group formed from the Choral Scholars of the Choir of King's College, Cambridge.
+They performed on BBC Radio 3 in 2016.

-The King’s Men functions separately from the main Choir (most famous for the broadcast of the Festival of Nine Lessons and Carols on the radio at Christmas) and is run entirely by the members of the group itself.
-It performs regularly around Britain, and has performed as far afield as North America, Australia and Hong Kong.